 The subject of an email is a daily cycle of mini-marketing: Blaring capitals from Chinese chemical manufacturers, news updates, thousands of groundbreaking press releases, Re: Re: Re: Fw: Re: Urgent!, the list goes on.

-from Fabulous Fab to his girlfriend may have been noticed earlier.
-Although the KGB Spy may not have stopped the ABS CDO disaster, at least it wouldn’t be so embarrassing for poor Fab.Now I need to go and check my inbox.
+Those emails from Fabulous Fab to his girlfriend may have been noticed earlier.
+Although the KGB Spy may not have stopped the ABS CDO disaster, at least it wouldn’t be so embarrassing for poor Fab.